diogoff/qstvec/README.md

 ## How to cite

-If you find this code useful, please cite the paper:
+If you find this package useful, please cite the paper:

 [1] Diogo R. Ferreira, *A Sparse and Truncated State Vector Simulator for Peaked Circuits*, 7th IEEE International Conference on Quantum Computing and Engineering (QCE26), 2026.